 HSG’s campus offers an inspiring learning and working environment.
 In line with its strategic goal of ‘walking the talk’, HSG strives towards sustainable operations incl. a net zero campus, providing an inclusive and diverse space for studying and work, and ensuring responsible investments.
 Furthermore, we aim to make sustainability visible on campus and beyond.

-HSG set up a university-wide GHG accounting project based on the GHG protocol.
+To identify and prioritise emission reduction projects, it is important to understand one’s carbon footprint.
+HSG has implemented a university-wide GHG accounting project based on the GHG protocol - the global standard for measuring and reporting GHG emissions.
 Based on the operational control approach, the GHG inventory includes Scope 1, 2 and 3 emissions incl. downstream activities such as teaching off-site courses and student mobility travel.

-The majority of HSG’s GHG emissions result from Scope 3 activities, with downstream activities, procurement, and mobility as major emission hotspots.
+The majority of HSG’s GHG emissions result from Scope 3 activities, with downstream transportation (student mobility), procurement, and business travel as major emission hotspots.
 As every GHG accounting, the calculations are an approximation partly based on assumptions and/or extrapolation.

 Increasing energy efficiency, decarbonizing heating and cooling, and boosting renewable power generation on campus are central goals of our climate action.
 HSG’s Buildings and Technology team has been optimizing energy use through innovative measures.
-Concretely, this led to a decrease of energy consumption by more than a third since 2013, despite the fact that the number of students has increased by almost 40% over the same period.
-HSG’s energy reduction sets a best practice standard among cantonal large consumers.
+Concretely, this led to a decrease of campus energy consumption by more than a third since 2013, despite the fact that the number of students has increased by almost 40% over the same period.
+HSG has significantly exceeded the cantonal energy reduction targets for the 2014-2024 period, making the University a leader among large energy consumers in the canton of St.Gallen.

 Finally, a key opportunity for low-carbon infrastructure is the new Campus Platztor.
-With an expected delivery date of 2031, it is an obvious candidate for showcasing alignment with the University’s Net Zero commitment.
+With an expected delivery date of 2032, the implementation of the “Tsumiki” concept will serve as a model for construction projects in the post-fossil fuel era.

 Based on the new cantonal public procurement law that allows sustainability as key criterion for procurement processes and decisions, HSG has revised its procurement policy to anchor sustainability aspects more firmly.